BarkBeetle: Stealing Decision Tree Models with Fault Injection: Methodology

 \textbf{Attack goals.} Our focus is on an attacker $\mathcal{A}$ who aims to recover the tree structure and node information of $\Upsilon$, \ie \textit{path set} $\bm{P}$ and \textit{label set} $\bm{L}$ (see examples in \autoref{fig:dt_rep}), in a \ac{DT}-based inference system.
 We consider $\mathcal{A}$’s capabilities and knowledge regarding the victim model as follows:

 \textbf{Capabilities.} First, $\mathcal{A}$ has unlimited black-box access to query the model.
 Second, $\mathcal{A}$ can induce controlled, transient faults at specific timing points by briefly varying the supply voltage beyond its nominal range.
-Third, $\mathcal{A}$ can exploit measurable variations in the \ac{DT}’s inference time, allowing to infer the number of nodes along each path and estimate the execution windows of individual nodes at each internal node during each inference.
-The latter is required for precisely performing fault injection.
-Prior related work, such as \cite{mondal2024zkfault}, assumes that the faulted location of the tree node is arbitrary but known to the attacker.
-In this work, we assume that $\mathcal{A}$ can leverage side channels, such as power or timing analysis, to extract this information.
+Third, $\mathcal{A}$ can exploit measurable variations to infer the number of nodes along each path and estimate the execution windows of individual nodes at each internal node during each inference.
+The latter is required for performing fault injection at target area.
+Prior related tree-based cryptographic scheme, such as \cite{mondal2024zkfault}, assumes that the faulted location of the tree node is arbitrary but \textit{known to the attacker}.
+In this work, we assume that $\mathcal{A}$ can leverage side-channel signals (\eg power or timing) to estimate a node's execution window and synchronize glitches accordingly~\cite{jap2020practical,batina2019csi,coqueret2024hard,weerasena2024revealing}.
+When considering other \ac{FIA} techniques such as Rowhammer, memory-profiling techniques can achieve similar synchronization.
+This part is well-studied and orthogonal to to \sys.

 However, if consider a weaker grey-box setting as in \cite{hector2023fault}--which is stronger than white-box setting~\cite{hong2019terminal,rakin2022deepsteal}) but weaker than black-box setting--$\mathcal{A}$ may know the number of nodes in each path and the timing duration per node.
 This is common when the model structure is known, easy to infer, or partially revealed by earlier attacks.
-In such cases, $\mathcal{A}$ does not require the third capability of leveraging timing variations.
+In such cases, $\mathcal{A}$ does not require the above third capability of leveraging timing variations.

 \textbf{Knowledge.} In \sys, $\mathcal{A}$ has no prior knowledge of the victim \ac{DT}'s structure and node information.